 Impacts in the Fashion Business World

 Do you remember when Kim Kardashian wore a black vintage Thierry Mugler gown to the Hollywood Beauty Awards in 2019?
 Fashion Nova, one of the biggest fast fashion brands, quickly replicated this design, and, unsurprisingly the product sold out within only a few hours.
-Over the years, companies like Fashion Nova and Zara have been accused of ripping off high-end designers and replicating their designs on cheaper materials.
+Over the years, companies like Fashion Nova and Zara have been accused of ripping off high-end designers and replicating their designs on cheaper materials and as result, turning its founders into billionaires.
 These fast fashion companies profit off of the designs of talented designers who have put in a significant amount of time and effort into creating unique and stylish products, using high-quality, built-to-last materials.
 It’s frustrating to see these pieces, replicated in cheaper fabrics and sold for more than half off of the price of the original designer outfit, end up profiting these companies for work that is not their own.

 The most upsetting part about all of this – this practice is completely legal as long as the brand does not put another business’ logo or identification on the product.